Kimchi

 [edit] By region

-This regional classification dates back to 1960s and contains plenty of historical facts, but the current kimchi-making trends in Korea are generally different from those mentioned below.[8]
+This regional classification dates back to 1960s and contains plenty of historical facts, but the current kimchi-making trends in Korea are generally different from those mentioned below.[8]- Hamgyeong-do (Upper Northeast)

 In Gangwon-do, kimchi is stored for longer periods of time.
 Unlike other coastal regions in Korea, kimchi in this area does not contain much salted fish.